Medusa JS vs. Saleor vs. Vendure – capabilities compared in 2025

 Three platforms, three paths to the same goal – a scalable headless store:

-- Medusa JS (Node.js/JavaScript) focuses on a lightweight core, straightforward plugin-based extensibility, and fast iterations.
-It’s often chosen by JS teams building DTC and projects that require agility.
+- Medusa JS (Node.js/JavaScript) focuses on a lightweight, modular core, straightforward extensibility (modules → workflows → API routes), and fast iterations.
+It's often chosen by JS/TS teams building DTC, B2B, and marketplace projects that need agility, and it ships with an unusually mature set of official AI-assisted development tooling.

-- Saleor (Python/Django + GraphQL) is a “batteries-included” solution with a rich core, localization, and sales channels.
-It performs well in larger organizations and enterprise projects with mature operational backgrounds.
+- Saleor (Python/Django + GraphQL) is a "batteries-included" solution with a rich core, native localization, and channel-based multi-market support.
+It performs well in larger organizations and enterprise projects with mature operational backgrounds, and it too now ships an official agent-skills package for AI-assisted development.

-- Vendure (Node.js/TypeScript + NestJS + GraphQL) targets teams that want strong typing and clean architecture in TypeScript, with deep extensibility through plugins.
+- Vendure (Node.js/TypeScript + NestJS + GraphQL) targets teams that want strong typing and clean architecture in TypeScript, with deep extensibility through plugins and a React-based Dashboard.

 Tech stack and architecture: REST vs GraphQL, modular monolith vs modular headless